-Further, the Respondent is using the Domain Names to resolve to websites offering for sale unauthorized copies of the Complainant's goods.
-Previous UDRP panels found that similar use of domain names in connection with websites offering for sale unauthorized copies of complainants' goods, was in bad faith.
+Moreover, the Complainant claims that the products offered on the Respondent's website are counterfeit.
+Previous UDRP panels found that use of domain names in connection with websites offering for sale unauthorized copies of complainants' goods, was in bad faith.
 See, Philip Morris USA Inc. v.
 Samurai Kapok and 1, WIPO Case No. D2016-2179 ("The Panel, therefore, concludes that the sale of purported, grey market goods or counterfeit cigarettes as well as promoting the brands that compete with Complainant under a domain name incorporating Complainant's mark indicate use in bad faith.")
-Similarly, this Panel finds that the Respondent's use of the Domain Names linked to websites selling unauthorized copies of the Complainant's goods is in bad faith.
+Similarly, this Panel finds that the Respondent's use of the Domain Name linked to websites selling unauthorized copies of the Complainant's goods is in bad faith.